Igodlab/plutus/plutus-pioneer-graph-documentation/week06/pp00-l06-Core-1i.md

 #### id [[pp00-l06-Core-1i]]
 ---

-`updateOracle` has to update the oracle's datum information [[pp00-l06-Core-1i1]] or create the oracle if it is new [[pp00-l06-Core-1i2]].
+`updateOracle` has to update the oracle's datum information or create the oracle if it is new.

-The second input of our function `x :: Integer` is the new data.
+-   We first need a helper function to `findOracle` [[pp00-l06-Core-1i1]] and bind it to the handle `m`
+-   If this fails, we create a new oracle
+-   If this succeeds we just update its datum with the function's second input:  `x :: Integer` (new data)

 ```haskell
 updateOracle :: forall w s.
 HasBlockchainActions s => Oracle -> Integer -> Contract w s Text ()